some100/bootmgr-rs/HACKING.md

 ```

 Seed corpuses should be placed in the directory fuzz/corpus/`<FUZZER>`, where `<FUZZER>` is whichever parser you are fuzzing.
 If an unexpected panic or otherwise interesting result was found, it will be located in fuzz/artifacts/`<FUZZER>`.

+Once you find an interesting result, try to locate the origin of the result.
+If it was within this repository (for example, in the BLS parser), then an issue should be opened in this repo.
+If it was in a dependency crate, however (like nt-hive), then the issue should be opened within that respective crate's repository or bugtracker.